Dominic Calvert-Lewin: Sheffield United

 Calvert-Lewin joined the Youth Academy of Sheffield United on 28 April 2005.
 After progressing through the ranks of Sheffield United youth team, he signed a scholarship with the academy when he was sixteen.
 At this level, he played as a box-to-box midfielder.

 Calvert-Lewin appeared in the first team as an unused substitute, in a 2–1 win over Aston Villa in the third round of FA Cup on 4 January 2014.
 After this, he was awarded for the League Football Education's 'The 11'.

 On 24 December 2014, Calvert-Lewin was loaned out to Conference North team Stalybridge Celtic for a youth loan, where he began to play as a centre forward.
 Two days later, he scored twice on his debut, in a 4–2 win at Hyde United and scored against them again in the reverse fixture on 1 January, in a 7–1 win.
 At the beginning of February 2015, Calvert-Lewin returned to his parent club, having scored six times in five appearances.

 In early April 2015, he signed a new long-term deal to keep him contracted to Sheffield United until summer 2018.
 Calvert-Lewin made his professional debut for the senior team on 25 April in League One, in a 1–1 draw away at Leyton Orient as a 66th-minute substitute.
 At the end of the 2014–15 season, he went on to make two appearances.
 In the club's pre-season tour ahead of the 2015–16 season, Calvert-Lewin scored in a friendly match, in a 1–0 win over Ilkeston on 9 July.

 On 7 August 2015, Calvert-Lewin joined League Two club Northampton Town on loan until January.
 He made his debut four days later, scoring in a 3–0 home win against Blackpool in the first round of the Football League Cup.
 Despite being keen to extend his loan at the club, this did not materialise.
 By the time he left, he had made 26 appearances and scored eight times across all competitions.

 After his loan spell at Northampton Town came to an end in January 2016, Calvert-Lewin returned to the first team at Sheffield United, and made his first appearance on 13 February, in a 1–0 win over Doncaster Rovers.

 Calvert-Lewin started the 2016–17 season appearing for Sheffield United as a substitute in a 2–1 loss to Crewe Alexandra in the first round of the EFL Cup on 9 August.

 Everton

-Calvert-Lewin with Everton in 2017.

 Calvert-Lewin signed for Premier League club Everton for a transfer fee of £1.5 million on 31 August 2016.
 He later reflected on the move as "simply too good to resist."

-Calvert-Lewin about to come on as a substitute during a match against Manchester United on 17 September 2017.